kosmoflips/pocchong/readme.md

-# the "legacy" branch
+# the "mysql_plug" branch

-contains:
-- old blogger template backups
-- images for site layout
-- site css copies
-- etc.

-for reference only,
-is not supposed to be complete
+dynamic cgi files here rely on a mysql database for data zipped database dump contains the current full DB

+site version: 150630_2229
-last file modified on 2017-03-18 branch made to github on 2021-08-25
+branch made to github on 2021-08-25